Nikola470/leetcode-algorithms/README.md

 ## Leetcode solutions

-Various algorithms for basic problems.
+Python code of various algorithms for basic problems.
 Text of each problem is described in comments.
-Test without exceeding time limit for each solution.
+Tests passed without exceeding time limit for each solution.